RetroPie/RetroPie-Docs/docs/Updating-RetroPie.md

 # Updating RetroPie

-The conventional way to update RetroPie is through the setup script.
+The conventional way to update RetroPie and install new features is through the setup script.

 The setup script can be accessed from the **RetroPie menu** in emulationstation.